Rise-group/template_for_project_archival/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running.
+A step by step series of examples that tell you how to get a development environment running.

-Say what the step will be
+Say what the step will be:

 ```
 Give the example